ezavesky/openwebui_discord_bot/README.md

 2. Navigate to the directory where you installed the OpenWebUI Discord bot

-3. Run `poetry run main.py` to run the bot
+3. Run `poetry run python3 -m openwebui_discord_bot.main` to run the bot
 ---
 ## Step 2: Run the bot with Docker